Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Scott has been using this strategy for the past 5 years, so he earns lots of points without having to put much thought into it.

-The Chase trifecta is an ideal card strategy for folks looking to get Big Travel with Small Money while minimizing annual fees.
-Here’s how it works:
+The Chase trifecta is an ideal strategy for folks looking to travel for free while minimizing annual fees.
+Here’s a recap of how it works:

 - Get the Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Business Preferred to have the ability to transfer Chase Ultimate Rewards points directly to airline and hotel partners, like Hyatt or Southwest

 - Sign-up for the no-annual-fee Ink Business Cash to get access to 5X bonus spending categories.
 Or consider the Ink Business Unlimited to earn 1.5X everywhere

 - Add the Chase Freedom card to your wallet and you’ll earn 5X Chase Ultimate Rewards points on popular rotating bonus categories.
 If you prefer simplicity, consider the Chase Freedom Unlimited which earns 1.5X on all purchases